-At this point I lost my composure and expressed my frustration with the conversation.
+At this point, I lost my composure and expressed my anger with the conversation.
 She again assured me, “I’m not telling you to lose weight or go on a diet- just to go on a low carb low sugar diet.”

 Is it me, or does that make ZERO sense?

 When I am able to step back, I understand this professional entered her field in order to help people.
-I get that doctors also are invested in helping their patients reach optimal health.
+Doctors also are invested in helping their patients reach optimal health- I get that.